-The Committee's powers, contained in section 9, include but not limited to: determine the organizational structure of the Scheme; determine the overall policies on Health Insurance Scheme, including the financial and operative procedures of the Scheme; approve standards, rules and guidelines for the management of the Health Insurance Scheme under the Law; regulate and supervise the Scheme; issue guidelines and approvals for the administration and release of funds under the Scheme; approve for the Agency Third Party Administrators (TPAs) and other stakeholders as may be needed; ensure the effective implementation of the policies and procedures of the Scheme ensure the maintenance of a databank on all Scheme matters.
+Section 5 of ISHIL provides for the establishment of Agency's Governing Board to be appointed by the State Governor to manage the affairs of the Agency.
+Board members' tenure (with the exception of ex-officio members) can be a maximum of eight (8) years, consisting of two (2) four-year tenures if their first tenure is renewed.
+The Board's powers, contained in section 9, include but not limited to: determine the organizational structure of the Agency; determine the overall policies on Health Insurance Scheme, including the financial and operative procedures of the Scheme; approve standards, rules and guidelines for the management of the Health Insurance Scheme under the Law; regulate and supervise the Scheme; issue guidelines and approvals for the administration and release of funds under the Scheme; approve for the Agency Third Party Administrators (TPAs) and other stakeholders as may be needed; ensure the effective implementation of the policies and procedures of the Scheme ensure the maintenance of a databank on all Scheme matters.

-S.5 of EKHIS Law states the objectives of the Scheme as follows:
+S.14 of ISHIL states the objectives of the Scheme as follows:

-- (1) Ensure that every resident of Ekiti State has good access to healthcare services; - (2) Ensure that all residents of Ekiti State have financial protection, physical access to quality and affordable healthcare services, - (3) Protect families from the financial hardship of huge medical bills; - (4) Limit the rise in the cost of healthcare services; - (5) Ensure that the basic minimum package for the poor and vulnerable is delivered subject to the availability of the fund stipulated by the National Health Act; - (6) Ensure equitable distribution of healthcare costs across different income groups; - (7) Maintain high standard of healthcare delivery services within the Health Sector; - (8) Ensure efficiency in health care service delivery; - (9) Improve and harness private sector participation in the provision of healthcare services; - (10) Ensure adequate distribution of health facilities within the state; - (11) Ensure appropriate patronage at all levels of the healthcare delivery system; - (12) Ensure the availability of alternate sources of funding to the health sector for improved services;
+- Ensure that every resident of Imo State has easy access to effective, quality and affordable healthcare services; - Ensure that residents of Imo State have protection against financial risks that may arise due to illness; - Limit the inflammatory rise in the cost of healthcare services; - Protect families from financial hardship of huge medical bills; - Improve the health-seeking behaviour of Imo State residents thereby increasing life expectancy; - Ensure equitable distribution of healthcare costs across different income groups; - Ensure that the poor and vulnerable shall have access to the basic minimum package of healthcare as defined under the National Health Act; - Maintain high standard of health care delivery services within the Health Sector; - Ensure efficiency in healthcare delivery within the Health Sector; - Improve and harness private sector participation and investment in the provision of healthcare services in health sector of Imo State; - Harness the great potentials of diaspora investment in the Imo State Health System - Ensure appropriate utilization of services at all levels of the healthcare delivery system - Ensure the availability of alternate sources of funding to the health sector for improved services